KnowJS/day-two/README.md

 - _npm home_ mocha (mention jasmine and others)
 - _npm home_ should
 - _npm home_ sinon
-- Problem: Add a mocha test to your module that mocks out
+- Problem: Add a mocha test to your module that mocks out calls to 'gm', but ensures that the calls are made.

 ###10 min break